simplemindedbot/simplemindedbot/content/gigo-in-project-management.md

 ### **Enhancing Quality Through Automated Completeness Checks**

 Beyond user stories and reports, AI also excels in conducting **completeness checks**.
-For example, imagine you’re drafting a Business Requirements Document (BRD).
-In the rush of project deadlines, it’s easy to miss critical sections like success criteria or testing scenarios.
+For example, imagine you're drafting a Business Requirements Document (BRD).
+In the rush of project deadlines, it's easy to miss critical sections like success criteria or testing scenarios.
 AI tools can step in here, automatically scanning BRDs to ensure that all necessary fields are filled out, comparing your document against a predefined standard or template.
 This ensures that nothing critical is overlooked.

 An AI system could look at historical data to determine which elements of past BRDs led to successful projects, and it could suggest adding those same elements to your current documentation.
 For instance, if security concerns were a major factor in a previous project, the system might prompt the current author to include detailed security requirements in the BRD.